coppit/docker-duckdns/README.md

 This docker image is available as a [trusted build on the docker index](https://index.docker.io/u/coppit/duckdns/).

-Run:
+There are two modes of running this container.
+The first is with environment variables:

+`sudo docker run --name=duckdns -d -v /etc/localtime:/etc/localtime -v /config/dir/path:/config -e DOMAINS=<domains> -e TOKEN=<token> -e INTERVAL=<interval> -e IPV6=<yes or no> coppit/duckdns`

+The second mode is with a config file.
+To create a template config file, run:

 `sudo docker run --name=duckdns -d -v /etc/localtime:/etc/localtime -v /config/dir/path:/config coppit/duckdns`

 When run for the first time, a file named duck.conf will be created in the config dir, and the container will exit.
-Edit this file, adding your domain and token.
+Edit this file, setting the required and optional settings.
 Then rerun the command.

-If you prefer to set environment variables for your docker container instead of using the configuration file, simply comment out the vars in the duck.conf.
-Note that the file needs to exist, or the container will recreate it.

 To check the status, run `docker logs duckdns`.

+## Required Settings

+The domains to update and security token are required.
+Domains should be comma-separated.

-## IPv6
+## Optional Settings

+The update interval should be a number followed by "d", "h", or "m", indicating days, hours, and minutes, respectively.
+The minimum update interval is 5 minutes.

 By default IPv6 is not enabled.
-In order to enable it, uncomment the line in duck.conf to enable IPv6 `IPV6=yes`
+Set IPV6 to "yes" to enable it.

 ## Credits